gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 This is the definition of the MathJax in [MathJax official website](https://www.mathjax.org/), more information can be found from there.

-To me, it brought some benefits for writing blog.
+To me, it brought some benefits when writing blog.

 - No need plugin support in Jekyll.
-I don't have to worry about that it cannot be implemented when deploying the site at Github Pages for security checking.
+I don't have to worry about that it cannot be implemented when deploying the site at Github Pages for security checking (*Github Pages uses the Jekyll `--safe` flag*).
 - Unlike using bitmaps image to display, it is text editing and transforms the mathematics formula to HTML or SVG, so it is workable for zoom scale and is suitable to display under different size screen.
 - I can write the mathematics formula in markdown with plain text just by following the syntax of LaTex/TeX.
 - Friendly to new user, you can quickly use it even you have no any knowledge about it.